 Table 33.
-EPPs and non-EPPs in specific areas of clinical care collections or hematomas under radiation or ultrasound guidance. • Suturing of uncomplicated skin lacerations.
+EPPs and non-EPPs in specific areas of clinical care

+Area of Clinical Care Exposure Prone Procedure Non-Exposure Prone Procedure General Routine non trauma related vaginal or rectal examination in the absence of a sharp.
+Insertion and maintenance of arterial or intravenous cannulae whether inserted centrally or peripherally.
+Open incision and drainage of superficial abscesses or haematomas.
+Percutaneous drainage of abscesses, fluid collections or hematomas under radiation or ultrasound guidance.
+Suturing of uncomplicated skin lacerations.
 Cardiothoracic Generally all cardiothoracic procedures.
 Dentistry All maxillofacial surgery.
 All oral surgical procedures.
 The extraction of teeth (with some exceptions).
 Periodontal surgical procedures.
 Endodontic surgical procedures.
 Implant surgical procedures.
 Extraction of highly mobile or exfoliating teeth.
 Assessment and management of removable dentures and mouthguards.
 Taking impressions of teeth.
 Apply decay preventive agents.
 Removing dental plaque, calculus and stains.
-Emergency/ trauma Open head injuries resulting from trauma.
+Emergency/trauma Open head injuries resulting from trauma.
 Insertion of intercostal catheter, where the procedure requires insertion of the finger into the pleural cavity in a trauma situation.
 Reduction of facial or jaw fractures from within the oral cavity.
 Rectal or vaginal examination in the presence of suspected pelvic trauma.
 Placement of Thoracic Aortic clamp, packing a deep wound in a body cavity, or deep suturing to arrest haemorrhage.
 Internal cardiac massage.
 Percutaneous insertion of intercostal catheter (e.g. via Seldinger technique), where the procedure does not require insertion of the finger into the pleural cavity).
 Insertion of intercostal catheter, where the procedure requires insertion of the finger into the pleural cavity in a non-trauma situation.
 Endotracheal intubation.
 Bag-valve-mask ventilation.
 Simple suturing under direct vision.

 General surgery Open abdominal or thoracic procedures.
 Excision of skin lesions.Breast surgery, where hands remain in view.
 Gynaecology Perineal surgery.
 Trans-vaginal surgery.
 Open abdominal gynaecological surgery.
 Local anaesthetic administered to the cervix other than under direct vision (i.e. with fingers concealed in the vagina).
 Vaginal examination in absence of a sharp.
 Laparoscopy.
 Colposcopy.
-Surgical insertion of depot contraceptive implant/devices.
+Surgical insertion of depot contraceptive implant/ devices.
 Fitting intrauterine contraceptive devices (coils).
 Cone biopsy.
-Dilation and curettage (D&amp;C).
+Dilation and curettage (D&C).
 Neurosurgery Any surgical procedures that involve exposure to sharp bone fragments (e.g. trauma and some spinal surgery).
 Obstetric or midwifery Caesarean birth.
 Instrumental birth.
 Infiltration of the perineum with local anaesthetic.
 Episiotomy.
+Repair of an episiotomy or perineal/vaginal tear.
+Application of fetal scalp electrodes.
+Fetal blood sampling.
 Vaginal examination, in absence of a sharp.
 Vaginal egg collection provided fingers remain visible at all times when sharp instruments are in use.
 Suction termination of pregnancy.
+Ophthalmology Orbital surgery.
+Oculoplastic and lacrimal surgery where bony reconstruction and bone fragments are involved.
+Routine ocular surgery.
+Orthopaedic Cutting or fixation of bones or the distant transfer of tissues from a second site (such as in a thumb reconstruction).
+Open procedures where there is the possibility of: bone fragments and/or bone spicules mechanical drilling involved deep tunnelling using sharp instruments.
+Closed fracture reduction.
+Diagnostic arthroscopy.
+Endoscopic carpal tunnel decompression.
+Otolaryngology, head and neck Bony facial reconstructive surgery (elective or after trauma).
+Otological procedures e.g. stapedectomy/ stapedotomy, insertion of ventilation tubes, insertion of a titanium screw for a bone anchored hearing aid.
+Most head and neck cancer operations except where fingers are not visible at all times.
+Most rhinological procedures.
+Functional endoscopic sinus surgery (FESS).